mikey242/kudos-donations/readme.txt

 * *button_label* = The label to display for the button.
 * *campaign_id* = Id of the campaign to use for this button.
 * *alignment* = Alignment of the button within container.
-Can be "center", "left" or "right"
+Can be "center", "left" or "right".
 * *type* = Whether to show as a button with pop-up or just the form.
-Can be "button" or "form"
+Can be "button" or "form".

 e.g: